The Pompeii Worm, Alvinella pompejanaCreated by Sarah Bordenstein, Marine Biological Laboratory

 - A Moment of Silence: The Magnificent Pompeii Worm.
 This two-minute radio program from Indiana University discusses the magnificent Pompeii worm.
 The Pompeii worm resides in tubes near hydrothermal vents along the seafloor.
-While in the tube... (more info)
+While in the tube... ( This site may be offline. )

 - Hot-Water Worms May Use Bacteria as Shield.
 This National Geographic news article highlights research being done to study the Pompeii worm (Alvinella pompejana), the most heat tolerant complex organism on... (more info)

 - Keeping "Cool" at Deep-Sea Vents.
 This Astrobiology Magazine article reports that a research team of marine scientists has determined that water chemistry controls the location and distribution of two... (more info)